zzzrst/TestingDrivers/TestingDriver/README.md

 # TestingDriver
 This is a .Net 6.0 Library.

+Previously, this was a .NET 2.0 Standard library.

 This directory contains the source code for the package TestingDriver.
 This package is a package for interacting with testing drivers for Selenium.
 Currently supported browsers are Chromium, Firefox, and Edge.

 ## Documentation